Important Update: Due to increasing crowd sizes, BLM has mandated permit quotas for overnight camping. More info below.

 Some sections of the trail can be inaccessible at high tide.
-These sections are marked on the maps (linked below).
+Maps (linked below) do indicate these sections.
 It is imperative to know the tides.
 You do not want to be starting an inaccessible section as the tide is rising – you will get swept out to sea, and it’s happened before with loss of life.

 Quotas are new for 2017.
 Crowd sizes have been increasing ever year, and Memorial Day weekend 2016 set a record with hundreds of people on the coast at once.
 This is a problem!
 There just simply isn’t enough room on the Lost Coast to support this many people – camping spots are limited.
-Backpackers are forced into areas that they normally wouldn’t go, impacting the wilderness and increasing erosion.
+Wilderness areas are impacted when backpackers are forced into areas that they normally wouldn’t go.
+The Lost Coast Trail is constantly eroding.

 You can get a permit at Recreation.gov.
-Walk-ins at the trailhead are no longer allowed but you may be able to try the ranger station.
+You can no longer get a walk-in permit at the trailhead, but you may be able to try the ranger station.
 Quotas for trailhead entry are as follows:

 - 60 people per day during the high season from May 15 – September 15.